Jacalz/sparta/README.md

 ## Downloads

-Please visit the [release page](https://github.com/Jacalz/sparta/releases) for the downloading the latest release.
+Please visit the [release page](https://github.com/Jacalz/sparta/releases) for downloading the latest release.
 Versions for Linux, MacOS and Windows are available, with an Android version possibly coming in the future.

 Systems that have [Go](https://golang.org) and the [required prequsites for Fyne](https://fyne.io/develop/) installed can alternatively install using `go get`: